|SCIENTIFIC DISCIPLINARY SECTOR||IUS/08|

 VINCENZO SCIARABBA (President Substitute)

-The course will take place during the first semester of the academic year 2022/2023.
+The course will take place during the first semester of the academic year 2022/2023, starting from 5 October 2022 (according to the calendar and timetabel available on EasyAcademy-Unige).

 All class schedules are posted on the EasyAcademy portal.